 Preheat the oven to 390ºF (200ºC).
 Then line a baking sheet with parchment paper and set it aside.

-Sprinkle some flour on your working surface, place the dough and knead it for two more minutes.
+To start making Baked Camembert Cheese with Pancetta Breadstick, sprinkle some flour on your working surface, place the dough and knead it for two more minutes.
 Divide the dough into two even pieces.
 Now with a rolling pin, roll them into two similar-sized circles.

 Start at the top of the camembert cheese, and place the pancetta’s strips from the camembert’s edge to the outside of the pastry.
 Do the same with the remaining pieces, all around the cheese in a full circle.
 Leave a small amount of pancetta placing over the edge of the pastry circle.